jackghg/OnKey/README.md

 # OnKey
 Lightweight on-screen keyboard in c and gtk2, optimized for portable devices.
-WARNING: This app will remap the keycode 249 to emulate unicode characters key.
+WARNING: This app will remap the keycode 249 to emulate unicode characters.
 Use `xmodmap -pke` to make sure it's unused.
 ![OnKey](ok.png)
 *OnKey - Look from system theme*
 ## Features